-Monitor resource groups with Azure Monitor (preview)
+Monitor Azure Monitor Resource Group insights (preview)

 Modern applications are often complex and highly distributed with many discrete parts working together to deliver a service.
 Recognizing this complexity, Azure Monitor provides monitoring insights for resource groups.
 This makes it easy to triage and diagnose any problems your individual resources encounter, while offering context as to the health and performance of the resource group—and your application—as a whole.

 - Select Resource groups from the left-side navigation bar.